Sandesh2704/vflyorions-test/README.md

  - ProductDetails.js: Shows detailed product information.
  - Dataprovider.js: Context component providing data to all pages and components
  - Filter Component: Allows users to refine product data based on specific criteria.
+ - AddSection: Enhances a webpage section by integrating a Slick Carousel, allowing for dynamic and visually appealing display of content or images that rotate or slide through the section, enriching user engagement and presentation.

 Pages
  - Homepage (src/app/page.js): Displays hero section, detailed product information, user reviews, and recommended products.